-Are you looking for a guide on how to fax a prescription to a hospital?
+Are you looking for a guide on how to fax a prescription to a hospital using your fax machine or an online fax service?
 You have come to the right place, and this blog post will provide you with everything you need to know about faxing prescriptions.

-We will cover the basics and information you need to include in the fax transmission.
+We will cover the basics and information you need to include in the fax transmission and how to correctly input the hospital’s fax number.
 We will also give you some tips on ensuring that your prescription is received by the hospital as quickly as possible.
 So, if you’re ready to learn more about faxing prescriptions, read further.

 Table of Contents